Although I like Homemade Cranberry Sauce, this Cranberry Crisp might be my new favourite way to eat cranberries!

 - Cranberry Pear Crisp- Replace 2 cups of cranberries with 2 cups of chopped fresh pear.

-- Orange Cranberry Crisp- Add the zest of 1 orange to the filling.
+- Orange Cranberry Crisp- Add orange zest and juice from 1 orange to the filling.

-- Cranberry Nut Crisp- Add ¼ cup of roughly chopped, raw nuts such as walnuts, almonds or pecans to the topping mixture.
+- Cranberry Nut Crisp- Add ¼ cup of roughly chopped, raw nuts to the topping mixture.
+Walnuts, almonds or pecans are all great options.

 What to Serve with Cranberry Crumble

-Try this crisp on its own or topped with:
+Try this oat flour cranberry crisp on its own or topped with:

 - Heavy Cream or Whipped Cream